 We are launching a series of blog posts dedicated to various EIT Health programmes, providing a platform for programme participants to share their personal experience.
-The first blog post is focusing on the Master programme – Health Medical Data Analytics and Entrepreneurship, a two-year programme offered by Universidad Politécnica de Madrid, Université Grenoble Alpes (UGA), Universidade de Lisboa (UL) and the Friedrich-Alexander Universitiy in Erlangen, whose aim is to equip students with sophisticated skills in data analytics for health applications.
-In addition, students also receive advanced training in how to exploit their ideas, turn them into viable businesses and create new solutions for healthcare needs.
+The first blog post focuses on the Master programme – Health Medical Data Analytics and Entrepreneurship, a two-year programme offered by Universidad Politécnica de Madrid, Université Grenoble Alpes (UGA), Universidade de Lisboa (UL), and the Friedrich-Alexander University in Erlangen, whose aim is to equip students with sophisticated skills in data analytics for health applications.
+In addition, students also receive advanced training on how to exploit their ideas, turn them into viable businesses, and create new solutions for healthcare needs.
 We reached out to the participating students and Mohammed Shkokani was willing to share his story.

 Start of the journey

 10 July 2019 was my first day in Europe.
 An internship at Siemens Healthineers was waiting for me.
 With five years of biomedical engineering behind me, I was ready to take up the next chapter of my life.
 During my studies, I felt passionate about designing and examining new medical devices that can help reduce the patient’s pain as well as finding new ways to improve the healthcare system around the world.
 My goal was to help shape the future of healthcare, and one way to achieve that was to get some real hands-on experience.